SolaceDev/solace-dev-codelabs/markdown/create-api-products-using-scs-and-ep/create-api-products-using-scs-and-ep.md

 2. __Create an Event Broker Service__ Create an event broker service (or simply a service) using Cluster Manager tool and name the service as `solace-eap`.
    For more information on accessing the Cloud Console, check out the [documentation](https://docs.solace.com/Solace-Cloud/ggs_create_first_service.htm)

-Negative
+> aside negative
-: Event Broker Service creation may take anywhere from 2 to 4 minutes to complete the process.
+> Event Broker Service creation may take anywhere from 2 to 4 minutes to complete the process.

 ### Use an existing PubSub+ Event Broker